hokkien-writing/hokkien-writing.github.io/source/Handbook_of_the_Swatow_Vernacular/a-list-of-words-used-in-cooking.md

 ## Lesson XVI. a list of words used in cooking.

-* 【剖】(Phoi) To cut, as the rinds of fruits, nails, pencil &c.
+* 【批】(Phoi) To cut, as the rinds of fruits, nails, pencil &c.
 * 【截】(Tsoíh) To cut into slices, as bread, beef &c.
 * 【割】(Kuah) To cut off, as a rope, a piece of meat from a large piece &c.
 * 【琢】(Tok) To chop with a knife, as to cut bones.
 * 【刣】(Thâi) To kill.
-* 【琢莝】(Tok-tshō) To mince.
+* 【琢脞】(Tok-tshō) To mince.
 * 【煲】(Pû) To boil as water, rice &c in small utensils.
 <!--more-->
 * 【煮】(Tsṳ́) To boil as rice, vegetables &c in large utensils.
 * 【煲食】(Pû-chiáh) To cook for one or two.
 * 【煮食】(Tsṳ́-chiáh) To cook for many.
-* 【焀】(Sáh) To boil in water, as eggs, fowls &c. without anything being added.
+* 【煠】(Sáh) To boil in water, as eggs, fowls &c. without anything being added.
 * 【煎】(Chien) To fry with something added, generally some sauce &c.
 * 【烙】(Luah) To fry, as eggs, fish &c.
 * 【浮】(Phû) To fry in oil, as plantain &c.